The Burgers Transform: From Holomorphic Functions to Rigid Elliptic Structures: Abstract

 Our main result is that holomorphicity of the seed~$f$ is \emph{necessary}, not merely sufficient, for rigidity: any $C^1$ function whose implicit solution satisfies $\lambda_x+\lambda\lambda_y=0$ must be holomorphic.
 This closes a gap in the existing literature and identifies $\Hol(U,\HH)$ as the maximal seed space compatible with rigidity.
 The obstruction formula $H|_{x=0} = 2i\,(\Imm f)\,f_{\bar w}$ quantifies the cost of non-holomorphicity at the level of the initial data.

-The transform establishes a hierarchy we call \emph{$f$-analytics}: standard complex analysis ($f=i$), $p(x)$-analytics ($f\colon U\to i\RR_+$), and the full rigid class ($f\colon U\to\HH$ holomorphic), in which rigidity---absent from the real diameter of~$\DD$---emerges as a genuinely complex phenomenon.
 We characterise the domain of~$\B$ through shock formation, its interaction with affine automorphisms of~$\HH$, and the infinitesimal the propagator $\mathcal{P}_f = D\mathcal{B}_f$ satisfies a Jacobian-twisted multiplicativity that deforms the seed algebra by the density of characteristics.
 Four worked examples---affine, exponential, inverse, and trigonometric seeds---show that the complexity class of a seed and that of the resulting structure are generically unrelated.

 \keywords{Variable elliptic structures, Burgers equation, Beltrami equation, rigid structures, $f$-analytics}